Paper-based biosensor

 Paper-based biosensors are a subset of paper-based microfluidics used to detect the presence of pathogens in water.
 Paper-based detection devices have been touted for their low cost, portability and ease of use.
-Its portability in particular makes it an good candidate for point-of-care testing.
+Its portability in particular makes it a good candidate for point-of-care testing.
 However, there are also limitations to these assays, and scientists are continually working to improve accuracy, sensitivity, and ability to test for multiple contaminants at the same time.

 History

 Paper has been used in analytical chemistry as far back as the 1800s, when litmus paper was first reported, and has since been used for techniques such as paper chromatography and lateral flow assays.
 However, it was only identified as a material for microfluidic assays in 2007, when patterned paper was proposed as a low-cost platform for bioassays.

 Varieties of paper-based biosensors

 A number of paper-based biosensors have been developed, which use a variety of approaches.
 In general, pathogens are detected via colorimetric, electrochemical, fluorescent, and chemiluminescent detection, though there are other types of sensors as well.
 Several examples of paper-based biosensors are described below.